 This is an issue we see crop up even more often when a company starts to see significant growth.
 Passing the 50-employee milestone, for example, triggers regulations around the Family Medical Leave Act (FMLA) and the Affordable Care Act (ACA).
 The business may also be subject to different payroll tax laws and regulations for people management.

-While choosing to outsource employee benefits administration can provide relief for an overworked HR team, there are some drawbacks that your organization should consider beforehand.
+Companies are outsourcing the administration of benefit programs in the HR Department, there are some drawbacks that your organization should consider beforehand.
 It’s important to take your time, do your homework, and find an HR outsourcing partner that really fits with your organization.

-At Corban OneSource, we specialize in providing employee benefits administration for organizations just like yours.
 If you’d like to learn more about what we can do for your company, you can request a free discovery call.
 It would be our pleasure to show you how we invest time getting to know each of our clients and the specific needs of their organizations.
 We don’t believe in a one-size-fits-all solution.
-Corban Onesource provides a comprehensive range of solutions that can be customized to meet your unique needs.
+Corban OneSource provides a comprehensive range of solutions that can be customized to meet your unique needs.
+Click on the red Get Started button at the top right of this page on the navigation bar, fill out the form, and we will be in contact with you to discuss your options.
+Or find out more here.